Search Results - Pierce, Franklin, 1804-1869

 5. 5

-Message of the President of the United States, communicating a report, in compliance with a resolution of the Senate of the 21st ultimo, calling for information relative to the ins...
+Message of the President of the United States, in compliance with a resolution of the Senate of February 28, 1855, calling for a statement of the number of muskets, &c., delivered...

 Other Authors: “…Pierce, Franklin, 1804-1869…”